appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

     - in this report we can start visualizing from a starting point or ending point
     - very helpful, if we want to visualize user journeys from one event to another or from one page to another
     - Also, we can easily visualize how the user got to an ending point (for ex. purchase)
+- **Segment Overlap**
+    - this reports help us to see overlaps between 2 or more segments.
+This is great when we want to see; for ex. how many desktop users are from USA compared to total users.

+## Report Customization
+- click on the `pencil` button to customize a report
+- change the rows and columns and set one of them as default

 ## Calculations
 - User conversion rate = total-users/total-users-converted